wardcapp/adyen-magento/README.md

 Magento
 =======

-This is the Adyen Payment plugin for Magento.
+This is the Adyen Payment plugin for Magento 1.x.
 The plugin supports the Magento Community and Enterprise edition.

+For Magento 2.x please use the following plugin: [https://github.com/Adyen/adyen-magento2](https://github.com/Adyen/adyen-magento2)

 We commit all our new features directly into our GitHub repository.
 But you can also request or suggest new features or code changes yourself!